SBU-Josh/cocoa2/README.md

     $ source compile_external_modules

 to compile CAMB, CLASS, Planck and Polychord.

-(**expert**) If the user wants to compile only a subset of these packages, then read the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#appendix_compile_separatelly).
+If the user wants to compile only a subset of these packages, then read the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#appendix_compile_separatelly).

 ## Running Cobaya Examples <a name="cobaya_base_code_examples"></a>